n8tz/www.mamasound.fr/packages/react-voodoo/doc/readme.md

 ### asTweener

-Return a react-voodoo tweener component inheriting the target React component
+Return a react-voodoo tweener component composing the target React component

 The resulting component will have the tweener hooks